 Transitioning from the lazy days of summer back to the crazy days of a new school year can be an adjustment for many families.
-As parents of school-aged children, we have heard them whine at bed time and then whine again when it is time to get up!
+As parents of school-aged children, we have heard them whine at bed time and then whine again when it’s time to get up!
 Don’t forget the necessary nagging morning and night, “Have you brushed your teeth, have you brushed your teeth, have you brushed your TEETH?!”
-So….with the dawn of a new school year fast approaching, now is the time to create a dawn-to-dusk routine to save you time and sanity.
+So, with the dawn of a new school year fast approaching, now is the time to create a dawn-to-dusk routine to save you time and sanity.

 Remind your child of the tasks they must complete each morning and evening.
 Make the chart with your kids.
-They’ll have fun decorating the chart and you’ve cleverly discussed your expectations.
-Plus, if you make this fun your child will be more engaged in the transition.
+They’ll have fun decorating the chart and you’ll have a chance to discuss your expectations.
+Plus, if you make it fun, your child will be more engaged in the transition.
 Include pictures of the tasks for younger children.

 Suggestions for the Morning Chart: